Facilitating Discovery of the Marine Environment

 Join the NZMSC email list

-This email list is for people interested in news from the NZ Marine Studies Centre and Aquarium at Portobello, Dunedin, New Zealand.
-You will receive updates on activities, projects and marine and shore life….To see the collection of prior postings to the list, visit the NZMSC-Aquarium Archives.
+This email list is for people interested in news and events from the NZ Marine Studies Centre.
+You will receive updates on research news, events, projects and cool facts about marine critters.

 - Bolstad, R., Bull, S., Carson, S., MacIntyre, B., Spiller, L. 2013.
 Strengthening Engagements between schools and the science community.
 Report prepared for the Ministry of Education.
 94 pp. Appendix A – Case Study: New Zealand Marine Studies Centre.

 - Carson, S., Cutler, S., & Rosin, V. 2016.
 Creatures, costumes, cryptic creations: Integrating creativity in a secondary science gifted program in marine science.
 In M. K. Demetrikopoulos & J. L. Pecore (Eds.), Interplay of creativity and giftedness in science. (pp. 281-297).
 Rotterdam, The Netherlands: Sense.